esyede/rakit/packages/docs/data/arrays.md

 ### Arr::collapse()

-This method collapses a multi-dimensional array into a single array:
+Collapses a multi-dimensional array into a single array:

 ```php
 return Arr::collapse([[1, 2, 3], [4, 5, 6], [7, 8, 9]]);